I'm a member

 2. Continuous "memory loop" devices

-These sophisticated devices are able to continuously store a single channel of EKG data in a refreshed memory.
-If the patient activates the device, the EKG is then recorded from the memory loop for the preceding 30 to 90 seconds, and for the next minute or so.
+These devices are able to continuously store a single channel of ECG data in a refreshed memory.
+If the patient activates the device, the ECG is then recorded from the memory loop for the preceding 30 to 90 seconds and for the next minute or so.
 Therefore, these types of devices permit recording of the onset of arrhythmias and/or transient or incapacitating events.
 They obviously must be worn continuously.

 3. Implantable continuous "memory loop" devices

-All of these devices require activation by the patient.
+All of the previously described devices require activation by the patient.
 More recently, auto-triggering technology has become available, which can be adapted to memory loop devices.
 For example, event monitors can be programmed to detect heart rates greater than 165 beats per minute, less than 40 beats per minute, or an asystole of greater than 3 seconds.

 5. Implantable continuous “memory loop” devices with autotrigger